vcl-iisc/DeGAN/README.md

 # DeGAN
-Data-enriching GAN for retrieving Representative Samples from aTrained Classifier
+Data-enriching GAN for retrieving Representative Samples from a Trained Classifier